 - Advanced = The blade sags less than 8 mm and its nature is similar to the Beginner blade.
 It is well suited for Multiplay and for practiced Soloplay practitioners.

 - Professional = The blade is made of rubber and rather tight.
 It is well suited to perfectionize the four BailongBall principles.

 The BailongBall equipment is comprised of a ball and a racket.
 Since its patent application 1992, its inventor, Professor Bai Rong, has expanded its variety and improved its quality.
-This was also boosted by the success the sport enjoyed in China, where it was invented and where the game was became into a trend!
+This was also boosted by the success the sport enjoyed in China, where it was invented and soon turned into a trend!

 The weight of the ball has remained constant a 55 g.
 Initially sheathed in felt or leather, the hard inner part is known for its optimal feedback to the player.
 Especially for Multiplay softer inflatable rubber materials became popular, reducing the risk of injury, especially for beginners.
 Today’s silicon balls even come without valves.